 - Simply letting customers know more about you and your business

-TIP: Use SMS promotional offers in the lead up to specific holidays such as Mother’s Day or Christmas to make the most of your marketing.
-Because of its time-critical nature, text message offers often work particularly well for lat minute shoppers too.
+TOP TIP: Use SMS promotional offers in the lead-up to holidays like Mother’s Day or Christmas.
+Because of their time-critical nature, text message offers work well for last-minute shoppers.

 2. Follow-ups and alerts

 Make sure your customers don’t miss important notifications, information or urgent alerts by sending automated text messages, such as:

-- Appointment and event reminders (‘Your appointment is tomorrow!’)
+- Event and appointment reminders (‘Your appointment is tomorrow!’)

 - Confirmations (‘Thanks for subscribing!
 Please confirm.’)

-- Flash sales or restock alerts (‘Your item is back in stock.
+- Flash sales or restock alerts (‘Your item’s back in stock.
 Buy it now!’)

-In addition, sending SMS messages can also support internal processes.
-Say a customer has finished trialling your product, but they haven’t converted to a paying customer.
-Automate SMS alerts to immediately notify your sales team when the trial finishes, so they can follow up and seal the deal.
+Sending automated text messages can help your internal teams, too.
+Say a customer has finished trialling your product, but they haven’t converted yet.
+Alert your sales team when the trial finishes, so they can follow up and seal the deal.

-GET STARTED: Sketch out your entire customer journey and pinpoint exactly where you currently notify customers or the opportunities where customers could be better notified.
-Look at what your current open-rates or responses are at those points.
-Are they low, or do they need to be actioned faster?
-If so, consider trialling an SMS alert automation here instead.
-Test this out and see how fast and effectively customers respond.
-Sign up with MessageMedia right now and get 25 free SMS messages to play with, plus ready-to-go automation templates.
+GET STARTED: Sketch out your entire customer journey and pinpoint where you currently send customers messages that could lead to action.
+Look at your open rates and responses.
+Are they low or slow?
+If yes, consider trialling an SMS alert automation instead.
+Test it out to see how quickly and how often customers respond.

 3. Feedback and two-way conversations

-There has been little consideration as to the advantages of allowing customer feedback and responses through their mobile phones.
-This is similar to how we once viewed marketing as a simple, one-way magic bullet sent out to the masses.
+Until now, little thought’s been given to the advantages of enabling customer feedback and responses via text message.
+It’s a bit like how we once viewed marketing as a simple, one-way magic bullet sent out to the masses.
 It’s time for a change.

 4. Cart abandonment and win backs

 Take cart abandonment.
-It’s a huge problem for many ecommerce stores.
-In fact, the average cart abandonment rate across all industries is 70%, meaning 7 out of 10 shoppers leave your store without buying anything.
-Cart abandonment also increases by 15% (85) if the customer is shopping on mobile.
+It’s a huge problem for many ecommerce stores – 7 out of 10 shoppers leave your store without buying anything.
+And it increases by 15% (to 85%) if the customer is shopping on mobile.
 You can use SMS’s immediacy to your advantage here.

 EXERCISE: For SMS automation to work, you need customers’ phone numbers.
-While most businesses are accustomed to collecting emails, you may not have considered collecting phone numbers too.
-Check out our 10 tips on collecting customer’s mobile numbers.
-It’s best to get started as soon as possible!
+While you’re probably in the habit of collecting emails, you may not have considered collecting phone numbers too.
+Check out our 10 tips on collecting customers’ mobile numbers.

-How can I get started with SMS automations
+How to get started with SMS marketing automation

 Final thoughts and further reading

-- If you have any further questions, or would like some advice on what SMS marketing automation might work best for you, give one of our friendly support staff a call or email right here.
+If you have any questions or would like advice on how SMS marketing automation could work best for you, we’re here to help.